Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 ## Requirements

-As I'm a lore heavy bot creator, I typically don't make bots with a request such as `Make a maid who is a tsundere`.
-My bots tend to rely on official first-party sources to make the bot close to the official character/OC as possible.
-For this reason, I only accept commissions from characters from a franchise or OCs that follow the following requirements below.
+As I'm a lore dependent bot creator, my bots tend to rely on official first-party sources to make the bot close to the official character/OC as possible.
+I only accept commissions from characters from a franchise or OCs that follow the following requirements below:

 > **NSFW commissions** will <u>not</u> being accepted.